 Kehilat Har-El, established in 1958, is the founding congregation of the Israel Movement for Reform and Progressive Judaism.
 Led by its chairman, Zvi Giladi, Rabbi Ada Zavidov, and Cantor Evan Cohen, the congregation lives and preserves the deep religious heritage of our people while actively striving for the continued development and renewal of Jewish tradition.
-Kehilat Har-El is located in a classic pre-state style building (next to the Artists’ House) and serves as a home to renew Judaism through prayer, study, social justice, culture, and art.
+Kehilat Har-El is located in the Jerusalem city-center and serves as a home to renew Judaism through prayer, study, social justice, culture, and art.
 Our members come from all walks of life: sabras as well as immigrants from around the world; Ashkenazim, Sefardim, and Jews-by-choice; and from all over Jerusalem and beyond.
 The doors of our congregation are open to all, and we look forward to seeing you at one of our congregation’s many activities!

 Shabbat & Holiday Services